To3Knee/Salt-Shaker/README.md

        width="200"/>

-# 🧂 Salt Shaker — Portable Salt-SSH for Air-Gapped EL7/8/9
+# 🧂 Salt Shaker — Portable Salt-SSH 🧂

 ## ❌This is Just an idea and at this point 100% not functional (yet) - You have been warned❌